Skip to Content Facebook Feature Image

 People dressed as mascots take part in a parade celebrating the upcoming Africa Cup of Nations soccer competition, in Rabat, Morocco, Saturday, Dec.
 20, 2025.
 (AP Photo/Mosa'ab Elshamy)

-The mascot for the tournament is a lion named Assad, inspired by the barbary lions that once prowled the mountains of north Africa.
+The tournament mascot is a lion named Assad, inspired by the barbary lions that once prowled the mountains of north Africa.
 The last known photograph of a wild lion in Morocco was taken by French army photographer Marcelin Flandrin from a flight over the Atlas Mountains in 1925.

-Egypt was to begin its bid for a record-extending eighth title – and Mohamed Salah’s first – against Zimbabwe in Agadir on Monday.
+Egypt begins its bid for a record-extending eighth title – and Mohamed Salah’s first – against Zimbabwe in Agadir on Monday.
 Defending champion Ivory Coast begins its title defense against Mozambique in Marrakech on Wednesday.
-Senegal and five-time champion Cameroon are also among the favorites, while Algeria is the only other country apart from Morocco to have all its matches sold out.
+Senegal and five-time champion Cameroon are also among the favorites, while Algeria was the only country apart from Morocco to have all its matches sold out already.

 The future of the biennial tournament took a twist Saturday with the announcement it will move to a four-year cycle to bring it in line with the FIFA calendar.